 What Is Regression In Psychology?
 Why It Happens And What You Can Do About It

-There will be moments in life when the pressure stacks up.
-There won't be any immediate solutions, and we'll turn towards the coping mechanisms that we have used in the past.
-These coping mechanisms help us wade through the tough waters by giving us a framework to deal with stress.
+There will be moments in life when the pressure stacks up, when we can't see any immediate solutions, and we'll turn towards the coping mechanisms we have used in the past.
+These coping mechanisms can help us wade through the rough waters by giving us a framework to handle stress.

 What Is Regression In Psychology?

 Depending on the specific coping mechanism, these behaviors are usually considered healthy if they don't come at the expense of another person or yourself.
 A coping mechanism is unhealthy if it comes at the expense of another person or if it causes harm to you.

 Regression in psychology is a coping mechanism we exhibit during those stressful moments in our lives.
 These coping mechanisms come in the form of behavior during our childhood or earlier stages in our development.
 In the extremes, this could be sucking our thumbs, wetting the bed, clinging onto former toys, etc., as we did when we were children.
 Nearly everyone eventually exhibits some form of regression at some point in time, but to a milder degree.

 Whether it's biting your nails like you did when you were younger or throwing temper tantrums, the behavior can be subtle during adulthood.
 When someone is showing signs of regression, they'll generally be unaware of its effects.
 They'll mostly see the signs as immature, but not in the form of regression to "safer" times during early development.

 Sigmund Freud, also known as the "Father of Psychology," states that individuals who revert to earlier points in childhood do so to feel more nurtured.